-It is good to note that the hardware is often simulated (although often not real-time, as it's just a simulation).
-However there has also been some research in replacing the hardware simulator with an FPGA (or multiple FPGAs) that simulate the real target hardware[22].
 It is clear that the choice of an IDR is a very important aspect of a Co-Design method, therefore in the next chapter we'll go into the various types of IDR's there are.

 Computational Models

 Modelling is a the heart of development methods.
 The computational models can be found in the Immediate Representation Language.
 All Co-Design systems are based on a computational model, or combine a few of them.